Resources

 Recipes

-There are soooo many options online.
+There are soooo many free plant-based recipes online.
 If you like to watch Youtube: try Rainbow Plant Life or The Whole Food Plant Based Cooking Show.
-If reading recipes is your thing: Oh She Glows, Vegan Richa, Forks over Knives . . . then there are the apps.
-Here’s one website that may not pop up in your feed:
+Cooking for Peanuts is amazing on Instagram.
+Other places to read wonderful recipes: Oh She Glows, Vegan Richa, Forks over Knives . . . then there are the apps.
+Once you get the hang of plant-based cooking, you can take your favorite recipes from the New York Times, or anywhere, and ‘veganize’ them.

-Straight Up Food is Cathy Fisher’s cooking and recipe website.
+If you’re wanting to try out a “WFPB no SOS” way of eating which has a unique ability to quiet cravings, check out Straight Up Food by Cathy Fisher.
 She’s a self-taught chef offering tasty, ‘straight up,’ familiar dishes with a super healthy flair.
-She doesn’t use any refined oils, refined sugars or salt in her recipes.
-(That’s called a no SOS diet.)
-If you haven’t gone “no-SOS”, no problem; you can add a little of those ingredients to your taste to most recipes (careful with baked goods, however).
+She doesn’t use any refined oils, refined sugars or salt in her recipes. (hence: “no SOS”.)
+If you haven’t gone “no-SOS”, no problem; you can add a little salt, oil or sugar to taste to most recipes (careful with baked goods, however).
 I have Cathy’s Straight Up Food cookbook which is a reliable resource for simple plant-based recipes and cooking tips–the spiral binding is a big plus.

 General Health Resources